alex-bl/CompilerConstruction/README.md

 Strange errors may occur when handled incorrectly.
 Consider passing additional flags (eg `-Wc++-compat`) to the C compiler for more warnings.

+Meson provides a way to wrap tests with arbitrary programs (eg Valgrind) or GDB.

 ### Integration Testing

 Valid example inputs are placed inside `doc/examples`.